ROLLER SPPED SKATING

 Once in “legacy mode”, the Youth Olympic Village and its surroundings will be transformed to configure a new open metropolitan park and a new neighborhood that will boost urban development in the south of the city.

 The Buenos Aires 2018 Youth Olympic Games mission is “celebrating the Youth Olympic Games that fosters the development of athletes and the community through the Olympic values, that reaches the youth of the world interactively, and that builds a legacy that lasts over time for the benefit of the entire society.
 Taking sports, culture, and education to the youth”.

 The Buenos Aires 2018 Youth Olympic Games vision is “to celebrate the best games BY the youth FOR the youth, FOR the neighborhoods, FOR Buenos Aires, FOR Argentina and FOR the world”.

-Buenos Aires 2018 will feature 32 sports.
-Four of them will make their debut at the Youth Olympic Games program.
+Buenos Aires 2018 will feature 32 sports and four of them will be making their debut on the Olympic stage.

 The newly arrived Dancesports , Sports Climbing, Karate and Speed Skating on Wheels will add to Swimming and Ornamental Jumps, Athletics, Archery, Badminton, 3x3 Basketball, Beach Handball, Beach Volleyball, Boxing, Canoe, Cycling, Equestrian, Fencing , Futsal, Gymnastics, Golf, Hockey, Judo, Weightlifting, Wrestling, Modern Pentathlon, Rowing, Rugby, Taekwondo, Tennis, Table Tennis, Shooting, Triathlon and Sailing.
 Squash and Polo were added to the Buenos Aires 2018 Youth Olympic Games official program as Showcase Sports .